digital-land/specification/README.md

 Digital Land specifications, built upon the [GOV.UK Registers](https://www.registers.service.gov.uk/) data model.

+This repository also builds the [specification](https://digital-land.github.io/specification/) pages, but we expect to split the dataset and pages into separate repositories.

 # Updating the collection

 We recommend working in [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) before installing the python dependencies: